HDMS Esbern Snare (F342)

-Esbern Snare is part of the first stage of a strategic realignment within the Royal Danish Navy, which is transitioning to focus on international operations, in which Absalon-class vessels will form the backbone.
+Esbern Snare is part of the first stage of a strategic realignment within the Royal Danish Navy, which is transitioning to focus on international operations, of which Absalon-class vessels will form the backbone.
 The ship is designed for command, support and anti-submarine roles, with a large ro-ro deck, and is complemented by the Iver Huitfeldt-class frigates.

 Operations

-Somali anti pirate operations
+Somali anti-piracy operations

 In January 2011, Esbern Snare was involved in the Beluga Nomination Incident, when she and a Seychelles Coast Guard patrol boat engaged in a rescue operation of MV Beluga Nomination and its crew, which had sent out a distress call after being attacked by Somali pirates.
-The Seychellois attempted to board HDMS Beluga Nomination, but were repelled, during which some pirates were killed.
-In the confusion, two hostages managed to escape in a life boat and were later discovered and resuced by Esbern Snare, whereas two others hostages were confirmed killed by the pirates and a further two either drowned or were killed by the pirates.
+The Seychellois attempted to board the pirate-captured HDMS Beluga Nomination, but were repelled, during which some pirates were killed.
+In the confusion, two hostages managed to escape in a life boat and were later discovered and rescued by Esbern Snare, whereas two others hostages were confirmed killed by the pirates and a further two either drowned or were also killed by the pirates.
 When it was realized that the rescue and boarding had failed, the operation was stopped.
 MV Beluga Nomination and the remaining crew were released several months later by the pirates after a ransom had been paid by the owner.

 On 12 February 2011, Esbern Snare captured a mother ship with sixteen pirates and their weapons, as well as freeing two hostages held by the pirates.
 Nobody was injured during the operation.

 While patrolling on 12 May 2011, she encountered the pirated dhow NN Iran.
 Four pirates were killed and four were wounded in a firefight with the Danish naval force.
 Sixteen Iranian hostages were rescued and 24 pirates captured, but the dhow was in a sinking condition and had to be abandoned.

 Transport of Syrian chemical weapons for destruction

-In December 2013, HDMS Esbern Snare and the Norwegian frigat HNoMS Helge Ingstad were sent to the Syrian port of Latakia to escort the Norwegian-registered RoRo cargo ship MV Taiko and the Danish RoRo cargo ship MV Ark Futura.
+In December 2013, HDMS Esbern Snare and the Norwegian frigate HNoMS Helge Ingstad were sent to the Syrian port of Latakia to escort the Norwegian-registered RoRo cargo ship MV Taiko and the Danish RoRo cargo ship MV Ark Futura.
 The cargo ships were scheduled to transport Syrian chemical weapons to Italy, where the weapons were to be handed over to a United States Navy ship for destruction in international waters.